Social Work (SWK)

 SWK A691 Children's Mental Health Systems of Care 3 Credits

-Expands systems of care as a coordinated network of community-based services and supports that are organized, multidisciplinary, and in partnership with youth and family.
-Addresses the cultural and linguistic needs of families in order to meet the challenges of children and youth with serious mental health needs.
+Examines systems of care as a coordinated network of home, community, and school-based services and supports that are multidisciplinary and in partnership with children, youth and families.
+Addresses the cultural and linguistic needs of families in order to promote healthy development and meet the challenges of children and youth with mental and behavioral health needs.

 Registration Restrictions: Graduate standing